 Long-lasting, travertine mosaic tiles are easy to clean and present one of the most affordable backsplash options.
 However, depending on the size of the area you plan to cover with travertine tile, it can also be an expensive material.

 You can plan to cover only a portion of your kitchen walls between the cabinets and countertops or you can decide to choose a more dramatic solution and tile the entire kitchen wall above countertops and base cabinets.
 Whatever approach you believe will work better in your kitchen, make sure to measure the wall area you plan to cover using travertine mosaic tile, calculate the square footage, and find out how many travertine tiles you will need.

 Now it’s time to decide on the style, color, shape, and finish of the travertine wall tiles.
 These travertine tile backsplash ideas will help you determine what type of travertine tile would work best in your kitchen.

 Travertine Diamond Pattern Tile Backsplash by Talbot Cooley Interiors

 This kitchen in French style features travertine backsplash tile arranged in a diamond pattern.
 Their natural beauty is enhanced by light gray traditional-style kitchen cabinets and gray granite countertops.

 Travertine Wall Tiles Kitchen Design by Matt Morris Development

-Blue and gray make a lovely pair, especially with lovely travertine tile backsplash!
-An amazing combination of traditional and industrial style is meeting halfway in this eclectic kitchen decor.
+Blue and gray make a lovely pair, especially with a lovely travertine tile backsplash!
+An amazing combination of traditional and industrial styles is meeting halfway in this eclectic kitchen decor.